Table of contents

 Rob’s academic achievements and his achievements in being elected to Council and Parliament have all been firsts for a person with quadriplegia.
-In this respect he has broken down many barriers for people with a disability.
+Indeed he has broken down many barriers for people with a disability.
 Rob remains happily married to Jenny and has one child, Kate.
 He has written Struggle and Resistance in the Far North recalling events from his own life and the region’s political past.
 He also spends his time working on his tropical garden in Cairns.

 Rob continues to be politically active.
 However, these days his focus is online as Champion of the Underdog.
 This includes generating and maintaining content on his blog, podcast and social media outlets.
 He welcomes your support.